- Homosexuality

 Right to change legal gender in New York is legal, no restrictions.

-Gender-affirming care in New York is legal.
+Gender-affirming care in New York is legal, but restricted for minors.

 Legal recognition of non-binary gender in New York is recognized.